-Areas of Expertise:

-Real estate, accounting, strategy and business leadership
+Areas of Expertise: Real estate, accounting, strategy and business leadership

-Votes for: n/a Votes withheld: n/a

-With over 25 years of corporate real estate experience, Ms. Grodner joined Amazon.com, Inc. in 2014, where she serves as Senior Manager, Global Real Estate and Facilities, responsible for large, complex real estate transactions in the Americas.
-To date, Ms. Grodner has managed transactions for Amazon totaling in excess of US\$4 billion.
+Votes for: 99.96% Votes withheld: 0.04% With over 25 years of corporate real estate experience, Ms. Grodner most recently served as Senior Manager, Global Real Estate and Facilities for Amazon.com, Inc. from 2014 through 2019.
+At Amazon.com, Ms. Grodner was responsible for large, complex real estate transactions in the Americas in which she oversaw transactions totaling in excess of US\$4 billion.
 Her expertise also extends to strategic planning, design, and construction of corporate space.

-Prior to joining Amazon, Ms. Grodner spent seven years with JDS Uniphase Corporation overseeing all real estate aspects of an international portfolio of office and manufacturing sites, thereby developing an expertise in global real estate management.
+Prior to joining Amazon, Ms. Grodner spent seven years with JDS Uniphase Corporation overseeing all real estate aspects of an international portfolio of office and manufacturing sites.
 From 2002 to 2007, Ms. Grodner served as Vice President, Corporate Real Estate, at Wachovia Corporation, responsible for the growth of Wachovia Securities locations in the Western United States.
-During the early 2000 tech boom, Ms. Grodner served as Director of Real Estate for Relera, Inc. with a focus on colocation data centers.
+During the early 2000 tech boom, Ms. Grodner served as Director of Real Estate for Relera, Inc. with a focus on co-location data centers.
 Ms. Grodner began her career with Bank of America Corporation, Corporate Real Estate, where during her seven-year tenure she was responsible for site selection, transactions, design, and construction for the bank's portfolio.